Kwande

 Kwande is a Local Government Area of Benue State, Nigeria.
 Its headquarters are in the town of Adikpo.

-Kwande has an area of 2,891 km^{2} and a population of 248,697 at the 2006 Census.is bordered by several other LGAs.
+Kwande has an area of 2,891 km^{2} and a population of 248,697 at the 2006 Census.
+It is bordered by several other LGAs.
 On the west, it is bordered by Vandeikya Local Government, Ushongo LGA on the north, and Katsina-Ala LGA on the northwest.
 On the south, it is bordered by Cross River State and in the southeast by the Republic of Cameroon.
 Kwande LGA also shares a common border with Takum LGA of Taraba State on the east.
 It has fifteen council wards but sixteen traditional districts.

 As a result of its mountainous nature and proximity to the Cameroonian range of mountains, Kwande Local Government usually has cold weather which makes it very conducive to traders and investors.
 The local government also has very big rivers which usually take care of agricultural and industrial needs.